BecksterScience/AdvancedPythonProject/README.md

 - Maximum performance: Use Cython implementations
 - String-heavy tasks: Prefer Cython over Numba
 - Memory optimization: Use categorical encoding and downcasting
+- Clustering: Use LSH pre-filtering for large datasets (>1M entries)
+- Sorting: Use NumPy for native implementations, Numba for custom algorithms
+- Filtering: Use Cython for maximum performance, Pandas for quick development
+- Searching: Use Cython for tight loop performance, avoid Dask for small tasks

 ## Contributing